 Whether the trend will continue in 2021 cannot be predicted with certainty, but seasonality allows us to determine the probability of certain price moves.
 As a trading strategy, it is one of just a few approaches that are statistically verifiable.
 Since the calendar-based drivers underlying seasonal trends are independent of other driving factors, seasonality consistently creates added value for investors from a statistical perspective.
 In other words, you can incorporate seasonality and this use of statistical probability and pattern recurrence into the trading approaches you have employed so far.
 Maybe Halloween can be more treat than trick!

 Enter the world of seasonal opportunities

 There are many more stocks that are entering into their short or long strong seasonal periods.

 To make finding these opportunities even easier, we have launched a Seasonality Screener.
 The screener is an analytical tool designed to identify trading opportunities with above-average profit potential starting from a specific date.
 The algorithms behind the screener are based on predictable seasonal patterns that recur almost every calendar year.

-Feel free to analyze more than 25.000+ instruments including stocks, (crypto)currencies, commodities, indexes by signing up to a free 3-day trial.
+Feel free to analyze more than 25.000+ instruments including stocks, (crypto)currencies, commodities, indexes by signing up for a free trial.

 Co-Founder and Managing Partner of Seasonax